 Through a collaborative effort between the Administrative Services Department and other Town Departments, the budget is based on the priorities set by the Town Council and estimates revenues and expenditures based on current economic conditions.

 The Operating Budget estimates revenues and expenditures of Town operations.
 The General Fund is the major operating fund of the Town.
 The General Fund’s three main sources of revenue are property tax, sales tax, and transient occupancy tax.
-For Fiscal Year 2015-2016, these three sources of revenue account for over half of the Town’s total estimated General Fund revenues of $21.3 million.
+For Fiscal Year 2018-2019, these three sources of revenue account for over half of the Town’s total General Fund revenues of $19.8 million.

-The Capital Improvement Project Budget (CIP) is a 5 year budget that is updated each year for the next 5 years.
-The total 5 year FY15/16-FY19/20 CIP Budget, excluding unfunded amounts, is $55.0 million.
+The Capital Improvement Project Budget (CIP) is a five year budget that is updated each year for the next five years.
+The total ive year FY18/19-FY22/23 CIP Budget, excluding unfunded amounts, is $85.6 million.
 Capital improvement projects are projects that may last longer than one year, have an investment of more than $10,000, and involve infrastructure or other capital assets.
 For example, projects include roundabouts, intersection improvements, bridge seal replacements, and bike lane projects.

 For a copy of the budget or for more information, please contact: